Frequently Asked Questions

 What is the role of the Industry and Stakeholder Advisory Groups?

-The role of the Advisory Groups is to guide the CMSI Partners in the development of the Standard, assurance Process, reporting and claims policy, and governance model.
+The role of the Advisory Groups is to guide the CMSI Partners in the development of the Consolidated Standard, Assurance Process, and Claims Policy.
+The Advisory Groups also provided input on the Governance Model, which was published on 8 September.
 They have met regularly over the last year and provided extensive input at different stages.
 While these two groups are structurally separate, functionally they are integrated and have met together.

 Does this mean these advisory group members have ‘endorsed’ this process or the resulting consolidated standard?